Friday, November 29, 2019

 Merciful and compassionate Lord, by the fervent prayers of your saint grant your mercy and the forgiveness of trespasses now to all men.

-You hearkened to the law, O good one; prescribe the laws for me by your divine instructions so that I may find the unerring road of Christ.
+You hearkened to the law, O good one; prescribe the laws for me by your divine instructions so that I may find the solid road of Christ.

-I beg of you, my gracious Queen and Lady, to give me your goodwill and divine affection by the prayers of Nicholas.
+I beg of you, my gracious Queen and Queen Mother, to give me your goodwill and holy affection by the prayers of Nicholas.

 Ode VI